ligi/docs/trezor-apps/copay.rst

 .. image:: images/copay01.png

-.. important:: Shared accounts (BIP48) are different from your personal accounts (BIP44) and can't be viewed in TREZOR Wallet.
+.. important:: Shared accounts (which use 48 as the `BIP43 <https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki>`_ "Purpose field") are different from your personal accounts (BIP44) and can't be viewed in TREZOR Wallet.
 User must choose a unique shared account number that is not already used in other shared wallet.
 If selected account is not unique, Copay will notify user.

 When Alice confirms to **Create 2-of-3 Wallet**, TREZOR Connect dialog will appear and let Alice to connect her TREZOR, authenticate with PIN, check and confirm the action.
 After exporting two account public keys, Copay will display **wallet invitation**, secret that will Alice share with their colleagues.